-20 US\$ 2021 US\$'000 Shares, at cost 6 9,286 29,195 Name Country of incorporation Principal activities of o oortion (%) wnership nterest 2021 Held by the Company: PT Affle Indonesia Indonesia Product development for mobile software & technology 100 100 Affle MEA FZ-LLC United Arab Emirates Product development for mobile software & technology 100 100 Mediasmart Mobile S.L.
+2023 US\$'0 2022 US\$'000 Shares, at cost 69, 101 69,286 Name Country of incorporation Principal activities ofow rtion (%) nership erest 2022 Held by the Company: PT Affle Indonesia Indonesia Product development for mobile software & technology 100 100 Affle MEA FZ-LLC United Arab Emirates Product development for mobile software & technology 100 100 Mediasmart Mobile S.L.
 Spain Product development for mobile software & technology 100 100 Appnext Pte.
-Ltd. Singapore Product development for mobile software & technology 95 66.67 Appnext Technologies Limited Israel Product development for mobile software & technology 100 100 Jampp (Ireland) Limited Ireland Advertising, Public Relations, and Related Services Industry 100 100
+Ltd. Singapore Product development for mobile software & technology 95 95 Appnext Technologies Limited Israel Product development for mobile software & technology 100 100 Jampp (Ireland) Limited Ireland Advertising, Public Relations, and Related Services Industry 100 100

 On 8 June 2020, the Company acquired 66.67% equity interest in Appnext Pte.
-Ltd. for a purchase consideration of US\$16,450,000, out of which US\$14,700,000 has been paid.
+Ltd. for a purchase consideration of US\$16,450,000, out of which US\$14,700,000 has been paid as at the acquisition date.
+The remaining purchase consideration of US\$1,750,000 has been paid in full during the previous financial year.
 However, the 66.67% equity interest avail the Company voting rights as a shareholder of Appnext Pte.
 Ltd. Appnext Pte.
 Ltd. also entitles the Company options to acquire the remaining 28.33% and 5% equity interest within 3 years and 5 years respectively from the closing of the Share Purchase Agreement.
 Since the Company has highly anticipated the contingent consideration to incur, the fair value of the additional consideration payable amounting to US\$8,030,012 as at the acquisition date had been included in the investment in subsidiaries as at 31 March 2020.

 On 4 February 2022, the Company has entered into the sales and purchase agreement with selling shareholders, Appnext Limited, Elad Natanson and Eran Kariti for the acquisition of 5,566 ordinary shares, which represents 28.33% of equity interest in Appnext Pte.
-Ltd. Out of US\$8,030,012, US\$3,060,000 was settled in cash during the financial year.
+Ltd. Out of US\$8,030,012, US\$3,060,000 was settled in cash during the previous financial year.
+Notes to the financial statements For the financial year ended 31 March 2023